- Scientists in the relatively new field of “geopsychology” are seeing links between personality and location.

 A dark band of emotional instability

 To be emotionally unstable (a.k.a., neurotic) means one is prone to experience anger, depression, anxiety, and other negative emotions.
-This may be linked to low stress tolerance.
+This may be linked to having a low tolerance for stress.
 On the other end of the scale, emotionally stable individuals are free from persistent negative emotions.

 The score for emotional stability was highest throughout the western half and southern part of the country.
 Apart from an island of stability in central Pennsylvania, a dark band of emotional instability stretches from Maine to northern Alabama, spilling over into the Midwest and West, all the way to Kansas and Oklahoma.